StubblyCamera52/ice-block-puzzle/README.md

 changes:
-- Now there is 7 levels
+- Now there are 6 levels
 - goal and help texts
 - new player controller
 - more blocks